wiryonolau/docker-whmcs-reseller/README.md

 - PHP 7.2 loaded with ioncube
 - MySQL 5.7

-Wordpress and WHMCS project are not included.
+Wordpress and WHMCS project are not included, download and extract it to the app folder.
 Any plugin for both software also not included.

 If cert_path for whmcs or wordpress not define, a self sign certificate will be created under server_name.